 Erhard Ott, a member of the board of management of Germany’s Unified Service Sector Union, said: “Human rights take precedence over other concerns.
 Water isn’t just a product.
 No one should be able to appropriate water and profit from it.”

 But Chris Davies, a British Liberal MEP, spoke of the success of the UK privatised water systems.
-“It’s expensive to provide quality water”, he said, adding that the private sector could ensure efficiency of delivery at affordable cost for local authorities.
+“It’s expensive to provide quality water”, he said, adding that the private sector could ensure efficiency of delivery at an affordable cost for local authorities.

-In fact, about one third of EU citizens already receive their water from privately managed systems, which usually operate under strict conditions in terms of pricing and social considerations.
+About one third of EU citizens already receive their water from privately managed systems, which usually operate under strict conditions in terms of pricing and social considerations.
 "The organisers [of the initiative] look to disturb our profession", Gérard Payen, the president of the International Federation of Private Water Operators, told EurActiv.

 Richard Seeber, a German member of the centre-right European People’s Party (EPP) group and president of the parliamentary intergroup on water, agreed that water "should be accessible and affordable for all”.
 But he added that the EU needed to respect the differences of delivery in the member states, saying: “We have to stick to the treaties on this”.